 Fallbrook Union Elementary School District (FUESD) 2020-21 enrollment of unduplicated students is 76% with 6 of the 8 sites at 75% or higher and as high as 94%.
 The high unduplicated student count, districtwide, means students who are at-risk attend all schools; LCFF funding is used to provide all students access to the core curriculum and to a broad course of study, remove barriers in the education process, and raise student confidence and performance levels so that all students can achieve success.
 When determining the actions the district considered the needs, conditions and/or circumstances of its unduplicated students.
 All actions were developed using careful analysis of data and input from our stakeholders.
-These contributing actions are principally directed toward addressing the needs of English learners, socioeconomically disadvantaged, foster youth and homeless.
+These contributing actions are principally directed toward addressing the needs of English learners, socioeconomically disadvantaged, foster youth and homeless as ELA and math data demonstrate an achievement gap of over 10% between these student groups and "All" students.
 All goals, actions and services will primarily support the achievement of our unduplicated students.